Finding Unique Souvenirs on Bonaire

 Many times shopping for a unique and interesting souvenir for friends or family back home can be frustrating endeavor.
 Bonaire has many such options for souvenirs, but you may have to spend a bit more time and effort to seek them out.
 Here are some of the items available around the island; these items are truly Bonairean, either made with local products or highlighting the island itself.

-One location where many of the island's artisans gather to offer their products is the Art & Craft Market, held in Wilhelmina Park.
-The market is open each day when cruise ships are in port, and also on Friday afternoons.
+One location where many of the island’s artisans gather to offer their products is the Art & Craft Market, held in Wilhelmina Park.
+The market is open each day when cruise ships are in port.
 The market truly offers unique souvenirs hand-made by local artisans in a one-stop-shopping location!

-Bonaire Salt Products: Bonaire's salt pans provide a steady supply of sea salt which is then mixed with essential oils to create a soothing, exfoliating, and moisturizing bath salt that can be used in either shower or bath.
-Also, many of Bonaire's spas utilize the bath salts, offering full or partial body salt scrubs.
-Find Bonaire's salt products at the Massage Hut at Sorobon, or in many other of Bonaire's shops.
+Bonaire Salt Products: Bonaire’s salt pans provide a steady supply of sea salt which is then mixed with essential oils to create a soothing, exfoliating, and moisturizing bath salt that can be used in either shower or bath.
+Also, many of Bonaire’s spas utilize the bath salts, offering full or partial body salt scrubs.
+Find Bonaire’s salt products in many of Bonaire’s shops.